travis-ci/docs-travis-ci-com/trusty-to-xenial-migration-guide.md

 ## To recap!

-The default build environment will gradually start changing on April, 23rd 2019.
+The default build environment is Ubuntu Xenial 16.04.
 You can identify if your repository is now running on Xenial by checking your build log, under Operating System Details like:

 ![OS details](/images/2019-04-15-xenial-build-log.png)